Art and Branding – The Secret Love Affair

 McDonald’s has long used the golden arches as a symbol, a shining beacon as you will to customers.

-It is accented with their brand name in red.
+It is accented with its brand name in red.
 However, they have been remodelling their restaurants to tone down their bright, bold in your face colours with more straightforward black and white themes.

 Is this just a company wanting to change, or are they sending a new message to customers?